nemild/smart-contract-best-practices/smart-contracts.md

   - pause the contract ('circuit breaker')
   - manage the amount of money at risk (rate limiting, maximum usage)
   - fix and iterate on the code when errors are discovered
-  - provide superuser power to a party or many parties
+  - provide superuser privileges to a party or many parties for contract administration

 - **Conduct a thoughtful and carefully staged rollout**
   - Test contracts thoroughly, adding in all newly discovered failure cases